 Retinal Diseases Diagnosis and Co-Management

-The expert doctors at Walter Eye Clinic utilize advanced technology (link to OCT in technology section) to diagnose retinal diseases, many of which have no obvious symptoms in the early stages.
+The expert doctors at Walter Eye Clinic utilize advanced technology to diagnose retinal diseases, many of which have no obvious symptoms in the early stages.
 Regular comprehensive eye exams are the best way to uncover retinal disease in the early stages.

 What are Retinal Diseases?